mdgeorge4153/portfolio/java/fiveinrow/writeup/writeup.md

 and what will make your program most readable to them.
 Thinking about how to make your code as easy to read as possible is the essence of good style.

-Another example: there are tradeoffs between different style guidelins.
+Another example: there are tradeoffs between different style guidelines.
 For example, the following method declaration:

     private Board makeBoard(@NonNull Board other, @NonNull Location locToChange, @NonNull Player p) throws IllegalStateException, IllegalArgumentException {